 The most valuable lesson for me is to always hire people that are better at a job than you are.
 It’s people that power your business.
 By enabling your staff to be the best they can be, your business will thrive as a result.

 I also learned that it’s easy to become overwhelmed by what people have to say about you or your products on social media.
 Not everybody will support you or agree with you, so it’s best not to take anything personally.

 And for those wanting to start a business, my one piece of advice is to be passionate about what you do.
 If you’re doing it for money or fame, it won’t be very fulfilling.
 You will make many sacrifices for your business, so make sure they’re worth it!

-Most recently, we were named 2018 Telstra Victorian Business of the Year.
+In 2018, we were named Telstra Victorian Business of the Year.
 For me, it’s an amazing acknowledgement of the work we are doing in changing how Australians think about food, and as a business owner it’s also a testament to what our aim is.